chriskonnertz/Addresses/README.md

 $addresses = new \ChrisKonnertz\Addresses\Addresses();
 ```

-> If you use auto loadingf via Composer you can skip the `require` statements.
+> If you use auto loading via Composer you can skip the `require` statements.

 ## Set API key